HuantWang/CONCOCTION/AE.md

 #### 2.1. **Detect Vulnerabilities in Large-scale Testing**

 This section provides a quantified summary of Concoction's performance in detecting function-level code vulnerabilities across the 20 projects listed in Table 3 in our paper.
-In total, this part includes 54 reports that we have submitted.
+Please follow this part(https://github.com/HuantWang/CONCOCTION/tree/main/vul_info) for detailed information.

 #### 2.2. **Comparison on Open Datasets**

-***Note:*** **Make sure the environment is chosen correct as [this table](https://github.com/HuantWang/CONCOCTION/blob/AE/INSTALL.md#alternative-using-different-environments-to-evaluate-other-sota-approaches)**.
+***Note:*** **Make sure the environment is chosen correctly as [this table](https://github.com/HuantWang/CONCOCTION/blob/AE/INSTALL.md#alternative-using-different-environments-to-evaluate-other-sota-approaches)**.

 ##### 2.2.1.  *SARD dataset*